 Paul had preached in Thessalonica's synagogue, as he did in every place he stopped, for several weeks.
 Working with Timothy and Silas, he had attracted many Jewish converts.
 There were also Gentiles who had joined the Jewish faith, but were convinced by his preaching to become Christians.
 This created a serious problem; some resentful Jewish leaders maligned Paul and accused him of all sorts of moral and ethical failings.
 The new converts felt surrounded by hostile opponents.

 Another problem was that some of the new Christians had been misled into believing that the Day of the Lord had already come.
 Therefore, there was no need to prepare for it, and no need to do any work.
-Paul strives tells the Thessalonians they must "keep away from any brother who is living in idleness and not in accord with the tradition you received from us" (3:6).
-He also describes the example of his own life: "...with toil and labor we worked night and day" (3: 8).
+Paul tells the Thessalonians they must "keep away from any brother who is living in idleness and not in accord with the tradition you received from us" (3:6).
+He offers the example of his own life: "...with toil and labor we worked night and day" (3: 8).

 He refers to these idlers as "mere busybodies."
 They are so lazy that rather than find something productive to do, they spend their time interfering with others' work.
 Paul has no patience with these people.
 He commands that everyone should work and earn an honest living.
 He urges those who are working as they should to keep away from those who refuse to do so.

 Yet Paul truly wants every one of God's beloved to be saved.
 So he tells the Thessalonians not to treat an idle busybody as an enemy, "but to warn him as a brother" (3: 15).